DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 This agreement states and records all the express terms agreed by the parties in respect of its subject matter and supersedes all prior discussions, understandings, negotiations and agreements in respect of its subject matter.

-(a) rights arising out of or under this agreement are not assignable by a party without the prior written consent of each of the other parties.
+(a) rights arising out of or under this agreement are not assignable by a party without the prior written consent of each of the other parties, such consent is not to be unreasonably withheld.

 (a) In this subclause, the following words have the meanings assigned to them: